 Common signs are typical flu-like symptoms like fever, tiredness, cough, breathing difficulties, and muscle aches.
 They usually start within 3-7 days of exposure to the virus.
 However, in some cases, it has taken up to 14 days for symptoms to appear.

 Unfortunately, people of all ages can be infected.
-More than 80% of cases, COVID-19 virus is mild, with minimal flu-like symptoms.
+In more than 80% of cases, the COVID-19 virus is mild, with minimal flu-like symptoms.
 Some have not shown symptoms or only very mild symptoms, more like a common cold.
-Fortunately, most of the people who have caught the virus did not need to be hospitalised for supportive care.
-However, approximately 15% of cases COVID-19 has been severe and in around 5% of cases, it has led to critical illness.
+Fortunately, most of the people who have caught the virus did not need to be hospitalized for supportive care.
+However, in approximately 15% of cases, COVID-19 has been severe and in around 5% of cases, it has led to critical illness.
 Around 98% of people infected to date have survived.

 What can people with diabetes do?